shrestha-ajay/AjayShrestha.com/README.md

 [comment]: <> (this is a test)

 Welcome to my site.
 My name is Ajay Shrestha.
 I work for Imagen Technologies (Healthcare AI startup in New York City) as an engineer and teach part-time at the University of Bridgeport (CT) as an adjunct faculty.
 I received PhD in machine learning in 2019.
-I am passionate about contineous learning and applying knowledge/experience to solve problems and have a positive impact on the world.
+I am passionate about contineous learning and applying knowledge/experience to solve problems and have a positive impact in the world.

 ## Education & Experience